DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/hubbing.md

 There are multiple solutions to this problem.
 Dict2graph solves this by letting you create new inbetween nodes:

-## Hubbing
+## One solution: Hubbing

-With dict2graph you can create "hubs".
+With dict2graph you can, very simply,  create "hubs".
 Hubbing will result in one or multiple new nodes that preserve the child parent relation while letting you merge equal nodes.

 In our example we will label the hubs with `Contribution`.
 The result will look like this: